d1videbyzero/SANS-Holiday-Hack-2023/README.md

 We also got a recording of one of his audiobooks from talking to Wombleycube earlier.

-Next, I used https://vocloner.com/ to upload his talk mp3, and then generate a wav file of him saying the secret passphrase.
+Next, I used https://vocloner.com/, an AI voice generator to upload his talk mp3, and then generate a wav file of him saying the secret passphrase.
 Now play it into the door access speaker.

+Files available in [this](space_island_door_access_speaker) directory.

 Done!

 ## Camera Access